About Us

 Read Bio

-According to Bernice, “Peace allows me to practice social work the way I envision it. a safe space for individuals and families to show up as their authentic selves and grow at their own pace, with a supportive community encouraging while holding them accountable along the journey.”
-Bernice holds a B.A, and MSW from the University of Michigan.
-She enjoys reading and/or watching documentaries on History, Pop Culture, and Social Relations in her free time.
+“Peace allows me to practice social work the way I envision it: as a safe space for individuals and families to show up as their authentic selves and grow at their own pace, with a supportive community that encourages them while holding them accountable along the way.”

 Suzanne (Sue) Upton